Corporate Governance-Risk Management

 No. Category Risk Type Climate-Related Risk Risk Level

-12 Physical Long-term Sea level rise Low
+12 Transition Long-term Sea level rise Medium-Low

-13 Transition Reputation Industry stigmatization Low
+14 Transition Reputation Industry stigmatization Low

 Climate-Related Risk Response Measures